Jasmine-Zhuang/TicketVendorSystem/README.md

 Our test code are under the folder src-test-java.

-Please run the "Controller" file under src-java-main  to assess our U-Ticket program.
+Please run the "Controller" file under src-java-main-GUI to assess our U-Ticket program.

 Group Member: